Lycée Claude-Monet

 The lycée Claude-Monet is a French public educational institution established in 1955.
 It consists of college, high school, and preparatory classes.
 It is located at 1, rue du Docteur-Magnan, in the 13th arrondissement of Paris close to the Quartier Asiatique.
 It is close to the parc de Choisy, stade Charles-Moureu and centre Pierre-Mendès-France, a university centre attached to the Pantheon-Sorbonne University.

 Teaching

 The campus consists of more than students, mostly living in the 13th arrondissement.
-The lycée offers a choice of options around artistic specialities (music, theatre, plastic arts, ancient languages - Latic and Greek), sciences, and economics.
+The lycée offers a choice of options around artistic specialities (music, theatre, plastic arts, ancient languages - Latin and Greek), sciences, and economics.

 There is also a European English section, a European Italian section, an international Chinese section (courses on literature and maths in Chinese), and an international Italian section preparing for the EsaBac (French baccalauréat and Italian esame di Stato).
 The lycée also offers courses in Chinese in inter-establishment languages (LIE).

 The college also welcomes disabled students to its ULIS classes.
 The lycée runs preparatory economics and literature classes.
 Since 2013, the college also accepts students studying with CHAM (classes combined with music) in partnership with the conservatoire Maurice Ravel (Paris 13th).